kickthedragon/fulfilltopia/README.md

 # Fulfilltopia XMLRPC Node.js SDK

-This is a XMLRPC SDK for Fulfilltopia in Node.js
+This is an SDK for Fulfilltopia in Node.js